Search Engine Optimization September 21st, 2019

 When it comes to website crawling and grabbing SEO information and stats, Screaming Frog is the gold standard.
 The industry-leading website crawler allows you to crawl websites’ URLs and fetch key elements to analyze and audit technical and onsite SEO.
 It gathers key onsite data to allow SEOs to make informed decisions.

 This web-based platform is designed to meet the needs of large digital marketing agencies, as well as those who optimize their own websites.
-This is a good, standard SEO tool. +The do a great job with offering keyword rankings for specific locations.
+This is a good, standard SEO tool.
+Plus, they do a great job of offering keyword rankings for specific locations.
 Web CEO also offers an automatic submission to search engines.
 It’s a very comprehensive software, but at the same time, it’s easy to use.

 After years of SEO, SEMrush has risen to the top as one of my favourites.
 This tool is especially good for competitor analysis.
 It offers advanced keyword and competitor research.
 The makers of this software are the same company that made the popular tool SEOQuake.
 It allows you to see a bird’s eye view of how your site is performing in search engines.
 You can also look at what your competitors are doing for both organic and AdWords.